-Liquidity Risk – As per SEBI, for measuring the liquidity risk of the schemes, their listing status, credit rating, the structure of debt instruments will be considered.
-Very detailed guidelines have been provided (you can check it here).
-But to summarize, the debt securities of schemes shall be valued for liquidity risk on a scale of 1-14 (with 1 being least risk).
+Liquidity Risk – As per SEBI, for measuring the liquidity risk of the schemes, their listing status, credit rating, and the structure of debt instruments will be considered.
+Very detailed guidelines have been provided (you can check them here).
+But to summarize, the debt securities of schemes shall be valued for liquidity risk on a scale of 1-14 (with 1 being the least risk).

 And how will the 3 values coming out of the assessment of 3 types of risk (detailed above) be used together?

 The Risk value for the debt portfolio shall be a simple average of credit risk value, interest rate risk value and liquidity risk value.
 There is one exception to this formula though.
 If the liquidity risk value is higher than the average of credit risk value, liquidity risk value and interest rate risk value then the value of liquidity risk shall be considered as the risk value of the debt portfolio.

 I am no expert but I think that finally, the duration and credit aspect of the debt funds have been addressed and effort has been made to marry them under a tool.
 Usefulness is one thing but it’s a well-intentioned change no doubt.

 The risk for equity funds will also be assessed at 3 levels – Market Capitalization, Volatility & Impact Cost (Liquidity Measure).